tkrclient/tkrclient.github.io/js/README.md

 I recommend using a reverse proxy manager, but it is not absolutely necessary unless you are also running other services on your vps.

+When running a reverse proxy manager, you should tunnel ports "80" and "443" from the reverse proxy, to the VPS.
+So that will allow DNS servers to actually resolve to your reverse proxy (let others know that VPS is your server).

 If not wanting to do a reverse proxy manager
 Connect your domain name, from your domain name provider, to your public server VPS ip address via "A".